P0130: O2 Sensor Circuit Malfunction (Bank 1, Sensor 1)

 Which vehicles are affected by P0130?

-Au7o has documented P0130 across 2 vehicle models from 2 manufacturers: Chevrolet, Mercedes-Benz.
+Au7o has documented P0130 across 2 vehicle models from 2 manufacturers: Chevrolet, Peugeot.

 Content compiled with AI assistance using NHTSA complaints, TSBs, and owner reports.
 May contain errors.
 Always verify with your vehicle's service manual.